 Arriving at our final destination in Yolosa, we checked in with Jesse (above) who directed us where to go to change and offload our borrowed biking gear, pack up and grab a beer to wash down the dust as we shared stories and laughs over our earlier downhill adventures.

-In what appeared to be one final token gesture by Jesse and his crew for the day, we were taken to a nearby local hotel where we were given access to some pretty ordinary showers and a not-so-clean-and-clear pool where we could cool off if we so desired.
+In what appeared to be one final token gesture by Jesse and his crew for the day, we were taken to a nearby local hotel where we were given access to some basic showers and a not-so-clean-and-clear pool where we could cool off if we so desired.

 I had a good mind to get in the pool despite its somewhat unappealing presentation, if only to get away from the relentless sand flies that set upon us in waves.